Question

-You work on a rideshare product with airport pickups.
+You work on a rideshare / ride-hailing product that connects drivers and riders, with a focus on airport pickups.
 Using SQL, answer the questions below.

 drivers